Homelessness in South Africa: National government initiatives

-There is no specific governmental policy to protect the homeless.
-A 2003 report found that there was no direct national housing plan for people who lived on the streets, but policy falls predominantly under the Housing and the Social Welfare sectors.
+There is no specific governmental policy to protect people experiencing homelessness.
+A 2003 report found that there was no direct national housing plan for people who lived on the streets, but that policy fell predominantly under the Housing and Social Welfare sectors.

-Public spending has gone towards supporting shelters for the homeless, however it is only remedial, and not a long-term solution.
+Public spending has been directed toward supporting shelters for people experiencing homelessness; however, it is only remedial and not a long-term solution.

-In 1994, after the end of apartheid, the then-new Department of Housing aimed to provide a million public houses over the proceeding five years.
-To help alleviate homelessness, the provision of shelter to transition into more permanent living space was implemented by the department of housing as a result of 1994 White Paper on a New Housing and Policy Strategy for South Africa.
+In 1994, following the end of apartheid, the newly established Department of Housing aimed to provide 1 million public houses over the following five years.
+To help alleviate homelessness, the provision of shelter to transition into more permanent living space was implemented by the Department of Housing as a result of the 1994 White Paper on a New Housing and Policy Strategy for South Africa.

-The social democratic ANC government of South Africa's first President, Nelson Mandela, implemented the Reconstruction and Development Programme (RDP), a socio-economic policy, which oversaw many major advances in dealing with South Africa's most severe social problems, including those of inadequate and improper housing (created by the apartheid regime's urban apartheid system, including actions taken under the Group Areas Act.
+The social democratic ANC government of South Africa's first President, Nelson Mandela, implemented the Reconstruction and Development Programme (RDP), a socio-economic policy, which oversaw many significant advances in dealing with South Africa's most severe social problems, including those of inadequate and improper housing (created by the apartheid regime's urban apartheid system, including actions taken under the Group Areas Act.

-Affordable housing in South Africa is driven by initiatives at the national, provincial, and local government level.
+Affordable housing in South Africa is driven by initiatives at the national, provincial, and local levels of government.

 Local government initiatives

 Cape Town

-Through its Rough Sleeper initiative, the City of Cape Town partners with local homeless shelters, to provide safe beds for those in need.
-In mid-2025, it was reported that the initiative had helped 5,000 individuals to get off the streets.
+Through its Rough Sleeper initiative, the City of Cape Town partners with local homeless shelters to provide safe beds for individuals in need.
+In mid-2025, it was reported that the initiative had helped 5,000 individuals leave the streets.

 The program also offers aid to fight substance abuse issues, obtain ID documents and social grants, and provide meals and personal development planning.
 It is also centered around reuniting families.
 The City partners with shelters across the metro to provide these services.